 Start by introducing yourself and telling the hirer where or how you learned about the job opening, i.e., online job posting, referral, job fair, etc. Then, write a strong statement that immediately hooks the reader's attention.
 Think of this opening paragraph as your elevator pitch – a short and quick introduction of who you are and why you should be hired.

-In your main message, you should be able to do these three essential things:
+In your main message, you should be able to do these two essential things:

 When closing your email, make sure you use a tone of gratitude.
 The entire email is, after all, an invitation or request to be considered for the job.
 Thanking the reader for taking the time to evaluate you or give you an opportunity adds a positive feeling.